Europe's best-kept foodie secret

 In a country so associated with seafood, it would be wrong to neglect the meat.
 Besides unparallelled pork, lamb raised on Alentejo plains or northern highlands is wonderful.

 The lean flavorsome meat of roast kid (cabrito) is widely eaten at festive meals.
-Older goats are simmered in red wine to make chanfana, a Coimbra regional speciality.
+Older goats are simmered in red wine to make chanfana, a Coimbra regional specialty.

 Beef from long-horned Barrosa and Maronesa cattle roaming the north is justly famed.
 In the hunting season boar (javali), deer (veado) and hare (lebre) abound.